Gladiator (2000 film): Home media and rights

 Gladiator was first released on DVD and VHS on November 21, 2000, and generated in sales within the first week.
-With new releases in subsequent years, the film grossed $15.8 million.
-In February 2006, Viacom (now known as Paramount Skydance) acquired the domestic rights to Gladiator, along with the rights to all 58 other live-action films DreamWorks had released since 1997, following its billion-dollar acquisition of the company's live-action assets.
-Gladiators international rights still currently belong with Universal, although the film's sequel Gladiator II was released by Paramount without Universal's involvement.
+(Note: Attributed to multiple references:) In February 2006, Viacom (now known as Paramount Skydance) acquired the domestic rights to Gladiator, although the film's international rights still belong to Universal.
+The film's sequel, Gladiator II, was released by Paramount without Universal's involvement.

-In September 2009, the film was released by Paramount Home Entertainment on Blu-ray, re-released in August 2010 in a higher quality transfer, and in May 2018 it was released on Ultra HD Blu-ray.
-An extended version of the film, with 16 extra minutes of footage, is also available on all three formats.
-In March 2021, Paramount Home Entertainment also released Gladiator on a ten film Blu-ray set.
-The set featured nine other Paramount-owned films which won Academy Award for Best Picture, including American Beauty (another title acquired from DreamWorks in 2006) and The English Patient (one of 700 titles Paramount acquired from Miramax in 2020).
+In September 2009, Gladiator was released by Paramount Home Entertainment on Blu-ray.
+It was re-released in August 2010 in a higher quality transfer, and in May 2018 it was released on Ultra HD Blu-ray.
+An extended version of the film, with 16 extra minutes of footage, is also available on Blu-ray, DVD and VHS.
+(Note: Attributed to multiple references:) In March 2021, Paramount Home Entertainment included Gladiator as part of a ten-film Blu-ray set.

 Reception

 Critical response

+On Metacritic, the film has a score of 67 out of 100, based on 46 critics.
+Audiences polled on Gladiator's opening day by the market research firm CinemaScore gave the film an average grade of "A" on an A+ to F scale.